- Our Community

 Pets & Wildlife

 Oakdale is home to abundant natural areas and wildlife.
 While wildlife adds to the beauty of an environment, wild animals in developed areas can present some issues.
 Following is some information on urban wildlife.

 Oakdale has a presence of home range coyotes, and sightings do occur.
 Read more about urban coyote management.

 Feeding Wildlife & Waterfowl

 Every year, the City receives numerous complaints about Canadian Geese, particularly the goose droppings left behind on private property, in parks, or on walkways.
 Geese will return to the same area, year after year, in increasing numbers.
 Attracting the geese to your yard only creates community-wide problems necessitating in the reduction of the population.
 Resources for addressing geese:

 When not in their own yards, dogs and cats need to be leashed or under other physical control.
 Also, dogs need to be leashed when in City parks, especially in the Oakdale Nature Preserve, and on all other parks and public land, with the exception of the Oakdale Bark Park.

-Animals that are running free in the community are at risk of being impounded whether or not the pet is licensed.
+Animals that are running free in the community are at risk of being impounded.
 It’s important to remember that not everyone enjoys the company of pets - even some other pets.
 Please take care so that your pet(s) does not disturb others or their property.

 Pet owners need to remove and properly dispose of pet droppings from their yard on a regular basis.
 Also, when taking your pet off your property, have something with you to pick up and dispose of droppings, especially on trails and walkways.
 Most parks offer Mutt Mitt dispensers.

 Wild or Exotic Animals

 Interested in owning a wild or exotic animal?
 Please call the Police Department at 651-738-1025.